GS4 AMP Double Count Courses

 Sample GS52 Form

-Credit overloads allow you to register for more than the university maximum credit load for your student level (Graduate – 15).
+Credit overloads allow you to register for more than the university maximum credit load for your student level, which is 15 for graduate students.

 Late Registration Request